workplacesystems/milia/README.md

     - if you're a first time milia implementer, please use both the README and either of the two above documents for assistance: it will save you time.

-## converting an existing app to multi-tenanted
+## converting an existing app to multi-accounted

 It is doable, but you'll need to first understand how milia basically is installed.
 I'd still recommend bringing up the sample-milia-app, getting it working, and then figuring out how to either graft it onto your app.